jituvrma007/CucumberTesting/README.md

 * [RestAssured](http://rest-assured.io/) - Accessing the APIs Response
 * [TestNG](https://testng.org/doc/) - Unit Testing framework for Java
 * [ExtentReports](http://extentreports.com/) - Reporting framework for our tests

+## Solution include
+1. Layers - Layers like, BaseSetup, Utility, Request API details, and Environment layers are done.
+Since it is just a sample project, we can design and extend this framework to scale further

+2. Run tests in parallel mode -> Yes from runner we are overriding the Dataprovider and making "parallel = true". if we remove this overridden method then we will be able to run one by one.

+3. Generating html human readable report -> Yes, html reports are being generated with using utility ExtentReports and CucumberReports.
+It is covering the detailed steps, pass/fail/skipped results and with the respective time line.
+It is super easy to understand and to analyze supports detailed charts as well.

+4. Logging -> On console screen and under "executionReports\generatedLogs\Logs.log" directory.

 ## Getting Started
 The below steps will get you a copy of the project up and running, on your local machine for development and testing purposes.